lightningnetwork/lnd/docs/INSTALL.md

 # Installation

 ### Preliminaries
   In order to work with [`lnd`](https://github.com/lightningnetwork/lnd), the following build dependencies are required:

   * **Go:** `lnd` is written in Go.
 To install, run one of the following commands:

+    **Note**: The minimum version of Go supported is Go 1.7.

+    On Linux:
     ```
-    # On Linux:
-    sudo apt-get install golang-go
+    sudo apt-get install golang-1.8-go
+    ```

-    # On Mac OS X
+    On Mac OS X
+    ```
     brew install go
     ```

-    More detailed installation instructions can be found [here](http://golang.org/doc/install).
+    Alternatively, one can download the pre-compiled binaries hosted on the [golang download page](https://golang.org/dl/).
+If one seeks to install from source, then more detailed installation instructions can be found [here](http://golang.org/doc/install).

     At this point, you should set your `$GOPATH` environment variable, which